paulp1412/lebonk-blog/README.md

 After we introduced those Third-Party Events, rounds seemed to end quicker on average and players also seemed to enjoy the increasing level of randomness as an additional danger-factor while maneuvering their moles through each arena.

 ## Code
 In case you are interested in the implementation, check out the 'scripts' folder of this repository and take a look at the base ThirdPartyEvent.cs as well as the IceSpikeSpawner.cs as an example.
-Used assets: **UnityAtoms**, **OdinInspector**
+Used assets: **UnityAtoms** & **OdinInspector**